A Vienna guide from schnitzel to paradeiser.

 Get high (up).
 Vienna is almost unbearably picturesque from above.
 It’s nestled in between hills heavy with vineyards, and bisected by the Danube, which from a distance does in fact look blue.
 It’s a good idea to get your bearings from an overlook to start with.
 But how to get altitude?
 The 38A bus from Heiligenstadt leaves you an easy 20 minute amble through the woods from the top of the Kahlenberg, where the Austrian and Polish armies held back the Ottomans at the siege of Vienna.
 Alternately, you can head to the Prater amusement park and take in the view from the Ferris wheel made famous by The Third Man.

 Move beyond schnitzel.
 Schnitzel–a veal cutlet flattened with a mallet, then fried in fine breadcrumbs–is the Viennese dish, and if you must have it, you can find it on most restaurant menus, or head to one of three branches of Figlmueller, the king of schnitzel restaurants, or try the innovative Skopik & Lohn.
-But street food is also big here: at the Wurstlstand kiosks that stay open late on nearly every corner you can buy not only beer, gum and cigarettes, but also the iconic Kasekrainer–a mighty bratwurst of pork and beef shot through with piping-hot emmenthal cheese.
+But street food is also big here: at the Wurstlstand kiosks that stay open late on nearly every corner you can buy not only beer, gum and cigarettes, but also the iconic Kaesekrainer–a mighty bratwurst of pork and beef shot through with piping-hot Emmenthal cheese.
 A wealth of other sausage options, covering the old-Empire geography from Germany to Turkey—can be served sliced, currified like in Berlin, with a side of horseradish and pfefferoni–green pepper–on a paper plate or in a baguette, which they impale on a large metal spike to hollow it out before stuffing the sausage inside.
 It’s less messy than a chili dog, and frankly it’s a bigger serving.
 For those who might be more inclined to go the Kebab route, late-night (and daytime) revelers make the trip to Lale Turkish restaurant at Schwedenplatz, which has a little window for takeaway.